open-telemetry/opentelemetry-specification/specification/sdk-tracing.md

   should be configuration to change this to "root spans only", or "all spans".
   * Description MUST be `ProbabilitySampler{0.000100}`.

+#### Sampler Design Considerations

+Sampling algorithms should consider the fact that many attributes of the span are mutable after it's initial creation, including span attributes and the span name.

 #### Probability Sampler algorithm

 TODO: Add details about how the probability sampler is implemented as a function